 What is Intelligent Compaction?

-Intelligent Compaction (IC) refers to the compaction of road materials, such as soils, aggregate bases, or asphalt pavement materials, using modern vibratory rollers equipped with an integrated measurement system, an onboard computer reporting system, Global Positioning System (GPS) based mapping, and optional feedback control.
+Intelligent Compaction (IC) refers to the compaction of fill or roadway materials, such as soils, aggregate bases, or asphalt pavement materials, using modern vibratory rollers equipped with an integrated measurement system, an onboard computer reporting system, Global Positioning System (GPS) based mapping, and optional feedback control.
 IC rollers facilitate real-time compaction monitoring and timely adjustments to the compaction process by integrating measurement, documentation, and control systems.
-IC rollers also maintain a continuous record of color-coded plots, allowing the user to view plots of the precise location of the roller, the number of roller passes, and material stiffness measurements.
+IC rollers also maintain a continuous record of color-coded plots, allowing users to view the precise location of the roller, the number of roller passes, and material stiffness measurements across pavement, embankment, and other large earthwork applications where uniform support is critical.

-Compaction is one of the most important processes in roadway construction.
-It is necessary in order to attain high quality and uniformity of pavement materials, which in turn better ensure long-lasting performance.
-Pavement materials often possess optimum densities that ensure adequate support, stability, and strength—achieving these densities uniformly is key, and IC aids this process.
-Current procedures using conventional compaction machines may result in inadequate and/or non-uniform material densities, which can be one of the major factors in premature pavement failure.
-IC helps users overcome this issue by optimizing the compaction process.
+Compaction is one of the most important processes in earthwork construction.
+It is necessary to achieve high quality and uniformity in pavement materials and in soils used for large-scale fill applications, which, in turn, help ensure long‑term performance.
+These materials often require specified compaction levels to provide adequate support, stability, and strength.
+Achieving adequate compaction uniformly is key, and IC aids this process.
+Current procedures using limited spot testing may result in inadequate and/or non‑uniform material densities, which can contribute to premature pavement distress or long‑term performance issues in fill and embankment materials.
+IC helps users overcome these issues by optimizing the compaction process.

 Watch this 2014 NOVA Award IC video for a quick overview on intelligent compaction.